We use advanced veterinary technology to ensure the best possible treatment outcomes for our patients.

 Your pet will be given a full physical exam, including x-rays if needed, before treatment begins.
 The laser wand is then used on the area that needs to be treated.
 Sessions typically last between 5 and 20 minutes.

-Cold laser therapy has a cumulative effect, so you will likely be prescribed multiple treatment sessions.
+Cold laser therapy has a cumulative effect, so your dog or cat will likely be prescribed multiple treatment sessions.
 Adhere to the frequency recommended by your veterinarian for best results.